 with both sides having the same dimension (namely, $4$), and thus equality holds, providing the grading of $\cH_a$ by form degree. \end{proof}

 This in particular proves Theorem~\ref{ThmIntroKDS}.

-\begin{rmk} Observe that \emph{all} ingredients in the Fredholm analysis of the normal operator family, which here in particular involves estimates at normally hyperbolic trapping, as well as \emph{all} of the above arguments which lead to a characterization of the spaces of resonances are stable in the sense that they apply to \emph{any} stationary perturbation of a given Schwarzschild-de Sitter spacetime ($4$-dimensional for the above, but similar arguments apply in all spacetime dimensions $\geq 4$), not only to slowly rotating Kerr-de Sitter black holes.
+\begin{rmk} Observe that \emph{all} ingredients in the Fredholm analysis of the normal operator family, which here in particular involves estimates at normally hyperbolic trapping, as well as \emph{all} of the above arguments which lead to a characterization of the spaces of resonances are stable in the sense that they apply to \emph{any} stationary perturbation of a given Schwarzschild--de Sitter spacetime ($4$-dimensional for the above, but similar arguments apply in all spacetime dimensions $\geq 4$), not only to slowly rotating Kerr--de Sitter black holes.

-In fact, using the analysis of operators with non-smooth coefficients developed in \cite{HintzQuasilinearDS} and extended in \cite{HintzVasyQuasilinearKdS}, we can deduce decay and expansions in the exact same form as in the above theorem for waves on spacetimes which are merely `asymptotically stationary' and close to Schwarzschild-de Sitter, i.e.\ for which the metric tensor differs from a stationary metric close to Schwarzschild-de Sitter by an exponentially decaying symmetric $2$-tensor (with suitable regularity).
-This shows at once that \emph{quasilinear} wave equations on differential forms of the form $\Box_{g(u,\nabla u)}u=q(u,\nabla u)$ with small initial data can be solved globally, provided $g(0,0)$ is close to the Schwarzschild-de Sitter metric, and the non-linearity $q$ annihilates $0$-resonant states; to give an (artificial) example, on $2$-forms, one could take $q(u,\nabla u)=|du|^2 u$. \end{rmk}
+In fact, using the analysis of operators with non-smooth coefficients developed in \cite{HintzQuasilinearDS} and extended in \cite{HintzVasyQuasilinearKdS}, we can deduce decay and expansions in the exact same form as in the above theorem for waves on spacetimes which are merely `asymptotically stationary' and close to Schwarzschild--de Sitter, i.e.\ for which the metric tensor differs from a stationary metric close to Schwarzschild--de Sitter by an exponentially decaying symmetric $2$-tensor (with suitable regularity).
+This shows at once that \emph{quasilinear} wave equations on differential forms of the form $\Box_{g(u,\nabla u)}u=q(u,\nabla u)$ with small initial data can be solved globally, provided $g(0,0)$ is close to the Schwarzschild--de Sitter metric, and the non-linearity $q$ annihilates $0$-resonant states; to give an (artificial) example, on $2$-forms, one could take $q(u,\nabla u)=|du|^2 u$. \end{rmk}